Isaac Davidson

-Isaac Toa Davidson (born 22 June 1997) is a New Zealand professional basketball player who last played for Děčín of the Czech National Basketball League.
+Isaac Toa Davidson (born 22 June 1997) is a New Zealand professional basketball player for the Auckland Tuatara of the New Zealand National Basketball League.

 Early life

 Davidson was born and raised in Auckland, New Zealand.
 He graduated from Rangitoto College, where he served as captain of the school's basketball team.
 He played for the Waitakere West Auckland Basketball Club.

 College career

 Davidson played four years of college basketball in the United States for the Sonoma State Seawolves between 2016 and 2020.
 He was named second-team All-CCAA in 2018–19 and 2019–20.

 Professional career

 Davidson joined the Franklin Bulls of the New Zealand National Basketball League for the 2020 season.

 In December 2020, Davidson signed a three-year deal with the New Zealand Breakers of the Australian National Basketball League (NBL), with the first two years as a development player and then the third year as a club option.
 He played 11 games for the Breakers during the 2020–21 NBL season.

 Davidson returned to the Bulls for the second half of the 2021 New Zealand NBL season.

 In October 2021, Davidson was elevated to the Breakers' full roster for the 2021–22 NBL season.
 He appeared in four games during the season.

 Davidson returned to the Bulls for the 2022 New Zealand NBL season.

 Davidson returned to the Breakers in 2022–23 for a third season, but appeared in just one game.

 Davidson played his fourth season for the Bulls in 2023.

 In July 2023, Davidson signed with Bisons Loimaa of the Finnish Korisliiga for the 2023–24 season.

 Davidson played his fifth season for the Bulls in 2024.

 In September 2024, Davidson signed with Děčín of the Czech National Basketball League.

+In November 2025, Davidson signed with Sluneta Ústí nad Labem of the Czech NBL.

+On 11 March 2026, Davidson signed with the Auckland Tuatara for the 2026 New Zealand NBL season.